The Song in Your Heart: Production

-This musical episode was conceived during the series' third season, but according to show runner Jane Espenson, it was too expensive at the time.
+A musical episode was initially conceived during production of the third season, but according to showrunner Jane Espenson, it was too expensive at the time.
 The producers revisited the idea in July 2016 after receiving feedback and requests from viewers.

 Paul Becker, who was hired as the choreographer for the episode, confirmed the episode on his Instagram account on February 9, 2017.
 Most of the cast did the recording first, with the choreography done afterwards, so the playback could blend in with the scenes.
 During the final day of shooting, Colin O'Donoghue injured his foot while performing his number.

-The idea for Emma's wedding dress was inspired by Jennifer Morrison's fascination with Grace Kelly's wedding dress from 1956, which Morrison suggested to costume designer Eduardo Castro.
+Emma's wedding dress was inspired by Jennifer Morrison's fascination with Grace Kelly's wedding dress from 1956, which Morrison suggested to costume designer Eduardo Castro.
 In addition, both Morrison and O'Donoghue suggested that the wedding have a vintage feel, similar to black and white film musicals, while O'Donoghue had a say on the wedding ring.
 The suit he wore in the scene was a last-minute idea from Edward Kitsis, using a jacket created by Burberry.
 There were also discussions about the location of the wedding scene, but given weather conditions, they decided on a rooftop setting.

-A special screening of the episode, followed by a question and answer session with executive producers and available cast, happened on May 2, 2017, at the Frank G. Wells Theater on the Walt Disney Studio Lot at Burbank, California.
+A special screening of the episode, followed by a question and answer session with executive producers and available cast, was held on May 2, 2017 at the Frank G. Wells Theater on the Walt Disney Studio Lot in Burbank, California.